 Executor and validator nodes are selected randomly and unpredictably, so there is no centralized authority per se.

 Network data exchange is limited to a handful of nodes.

-In addition, the frequently accessed data is cached as Insolar divides hot & cold storage in the persistence part of the bottom layer.
+In addition, Insolar caches the frequently accessed data as it divides hot and cold storage in the persistence part of the bottom layer.

-If we want to track a complex transaction in its entirety, then, with regards to storage, nothing is really out of scope.
+Nothing is really out of scope with regards to storage when it comes to tracking a complex transaction in its entirety.
 All data pertaining to a transaction are relevant and, ideally, should be stored together.
-This includes, if need be, the incoming documents which trigger transactions.
-A common approach is to store the heavy documents off-chain, referencing them with a hash.
-Insolar can store any documents on-chain — that provides additional guarantees for contexts where it is important but makes storage more expensive.
+This includes, if need be, the incoming documents that trigger transactions.
+A common approach is to store the heavy documents off-chain and reference them with a hash.
+Insolar can store any documents on-chain and provide additional guarantees for contexts where it is important.
+However, this makes storage more expensive.

 To ease the burden of having to store large objects on-chain, Insolar:

-divides the nodes that carry the persistence layer into light & heavy material nodes, acting as hot & cold storage respectively.
+divides the nodes that carry the persistence layer into light and heavy material nodes, acting as hot and cold storage respectively.

 Light nodes are responsible for building blocks and connecting them into chains as well as forming units of physical storage — jet drops.
 Light material nodes act effectively as a cache over a predefined (configurable) amount of processing cycles, while heavy material nodes provide the long-term storage.
-This allows to avoid tapping into the cold storage for frequently accessed objects.
-Only material nodes can access the stored data — virtual nodes have to request access from light nodes which serve as a cache.
+This avoids tapping into the cold storage for frequently accessed objects.
+Only material nodes can access the stored data — virtual nodes have to request access from light nodes that serve as cache.

 In the context of peer-to-peer payments, virtually any entity should have straightforward access, so permissionless networks make sense.
-However, any practical setup for enterprise is permissioned as enterprise needs to keep valuable data safeguarded.
+However, any practical setup for enterprise is permissioned as enterprises need to safeguard valuable data.

 A typical setup for any medium-to-large enterprise has the following aspects to consider: